TRAFFORD SPECIFIC INFORMATION

 The wishes of the adult are very important, particularly where they have capacity to make decisions about their safeguarding.
 The wishes of those that lack capacity are of equal importance.
 Wishes need to be balanced alongside wider considerations such as the level of risk or risk to others including any children affected.
 All adults at risk, regardless of whether they have capacity or not may want highly intrusive help, such as the barring of a person from their home, or a person to be brought to justice or they may wish to be helped in less intrusive ways, such as through the provision of advice as to the various options available to them and the risks and advantages of these various options.

-Where an adult lacks capacity to make decisions about their safeguarding plans, then a range of options should be identified, which help the adult stay as much in control of their life as possible (see Mental Capacity).
+Where an adult lacks capacity to make decisions about their safeguarding plans, then a range of options should be identified, which help the adult stay as much in control of their life as possible (see Mental Capacity chapter).
 Wherever possible, the adult should be supported to recognise risks and to manage them.
 Safeguarding plans should empower the adult as far as possible to make choices and to develop their own capability to respond to them.

 Any intervention in family or personal relationships needs to be carefully considered.
 While abusive relationships never contribute to the wellbeing of an adult, interventions which remove all contact with family members may also be experienced as abusive interventions and risk breaching the adult’s right to family life if not justified or proportionate.
 Safeguarding needs to recognise that the right to safety needs to be balanced with other rights, such as rights to liberty and autonomy, and rights to family life.
 Action might be primarily supportive or therapeutic, or it might involve the application of civil orders, sanctions, suspension, regulatory activity or criminal prosecution, disciplinary action or deregistration from a professional body.